-As scars mature, they contract.
-This is the cause of the wrinkled appearance of many old scars.
-If a scar surrounds a nerve, the scar’s contraction may strangulate the nerve.
-Similarly, if a scar attaches a nerve to surrounding bone, contraction pulls on the nerve.
-While scar tissue itself is typically not painful, scar contraction can trigger pain if it binds or impinges on nerve roots.
+As scars mature, they contract because of the wrinkled appearance of many old scars.
+If a scar surrounds a nerve, the scar’s contraction may impact the nerve.
+Similarly, if a scar attaches a nerve to the surrounding bone, the contraction pulls on the nerve.
+While scar tissue itself is typically not painful, scar contraction can trigger pain if it binds or compresses a nerve root.
 Excessive production of scar tissue may lead to a condition known as epidural fibrosis.

 Doctors often recommend stretching exercises to reduce the pain associated with scar tissue contraction.
-If stretching exercises are ineffective in relieving pain, a laminotomy, or a minimally invasive surgical procedure, can be performed to remove the excessive scar tissue.
+If stretching exercises are ineffective in relieving pain, a laminotomy, which can be performed as a minimally invasive surgical procedure, may be suggested to remove the excessive scar tissue.

 Treatment for excessive scar tissue formation after surgery

 A minimally invasive laminotomy is an alternative to the laminectomy often performed in traditional open spine surgery.
 A laminotomy may be viewed as a smaller variety of laminectomy in which a vertebra’s lamina is modified but not entirely removed.
 The lamina makes up the arch of the vertebra and, in some cases, can reduce nerve compression when removed.